pjechris/Gaikan/README.md

 ```

-Check out the sample to see how Gaikan integrates inside a project.
+Check out the sample to see how to integrate Gaikan into a project.

 <img src="Doc/Screen/gaikan.png" width="400" />